How to write a menopause policy

 This is a natural event in most women’s (and other people who have a menstrual cycle) lives when they stop having periods and experience changes to hormones, which include a decrease in oestrogen levels.
 Typically, menopause occurs between the ages of 45 and 55 and lasts between four and eight years.
 However, every person will experience it differently.
 Perimenopause is the transition into menopause and can begin several years before menopause.
 Symptoms are also often experienced during perimenopause too.

-Symptoms will vary from person to person, by typically include:
+Symptoms will vary from person to person, but typically include:

 • hot flushes;